Workplace injuries are accidents and happen unexpectedly. It’s shocking how everything in your life can change in a moment.

 - When your case needs to be filed with the Workers’ Comp Commission.

 An experienced attorney will help you file all paperwork before the deadlines.
 They will help collect evidence for your case.

 They will work with the insurance company to make sure they pay what they owe you and they will help make sure that the settlement agreement keeps your best interests in mind.

 Looking for a Personal Injury Lawyer in Columbia, South Carolina?

 We are an experienced personal injury law firm in the Midlands of SC.
-We’d love to meet with you for a free consultation to see if we might be able to help you with your workers’ comp case or other personal injury case.
+If you’ve been seriously injured at work, we’d love to meet with you for a free consultation to see if we might be able to help you with your Workers’ Comp case or other personal injury case.